 A convergence is occurring in the industry where electric cars, self-driving technologies and vehicle connectivity are becoming the primary, enabling technologies to provide consumers with smart, safe and fun mobility solutions.
 And GM is in a leadership position today in these technologies as evidenced by the following;

 - The new GM Autonomous Vehicle Development Team is tasked with mapping out an engineering strategy as well as seeking partnerships and investments to make GM a leader in self-driving innovation.

-- GM has the largest fleet of electric cars in the industry; Chevrolet Volt, Spark and the soon-to-launch, 200 mile range Bolt EV.
+- GM has the largest fleet of electric cars in the industry; Chevrolet Volt, Spark and the 200 mile range Bolt EV.

 - GM acquired Cruise Automation to add Cruise’s deep software talent and rapid development capability to further accelerate GM’s development of autonomous vehicle technology.